zha0/WeaponizeKali.sh/README.md

   <img src="https://user-images.githubusercontent.com/23141800/103461895-b2e52f80-4d32-11eb-9e4b-f35304ececfa.png" alt="banner.png" />
 </p>

-**WeaponizeKali.sh** is a Bash script aimed at automating the process of installing extra tools for internal penetration tests on Kali Linux.
+**WeaponizeKali.sh** is a Bash script aimed at automating the process of downloading and installing extra tools for internal penetration tests on Kali Linux.

 Basic principles behind this project are: